Aparajith24/Aperture/README.md

 - **Not deep-tracking.** State is flat by design.
 Nested object updates work the same way they do in any immutable-update store (spread a new nested object in), but mutating a nested object in place won't be detected.
-- **Not safe to read outside of render.** Tracking only sees property reads that happen inside a component's render body.
-Reading the store's return value inside a `useEffect`, an event handler, or storing it in a variable for later use happens *after* the tracking window for that render has already closed.
+- **Reads outside of render don't drive re-renders.** Tracking only registers property reads that happen inside a component's render body.
+Reading the store's return value inside a `useEffect` or an event handler still gets the live, current value — it's just not tracked, so it can't be the reason that component re-renders.
 See [Known limitations](#known-limitations).
 - **Not a replacement for testing your own app's re-render behavior.** The re-render decision is built on `useSyncExternalStore` and covered by a StrictMode double-invoke test, but that verifies the store's own mechanism, not every possible way you might compose it with your app's other